Hex lights,

 Garages & workshops

 Single-car, two-car, mancaves, hobbyist workbenches.
-Even, shadow-free coverage over the whole floor.
+Even, shadow-free coverage at a 300–500 lx floor target.

 Single-car · Two-car · Workbench